Introduction: Understanding ACH Payments

 How Do ACH Payments Work?

 This process typically completes within one to three business days, though same-day ACH options are available.
+These are commonly referred to as ACH transactions in the banking industry.

 Types of ACH Transactions